dougtoppin/presentation-aws-cloudformation-ecs/PITCHME.md

 +++

-* Script in Lambda which makes moving to Step Functions easier than if you use /bin/sh
+* Even better, script in Lambda which makes moving to Step Functions easier than if you use /bin/sh

 +++